Oplophorus-luciferin 2-monooxygenase: Chemical reaction

-The result of this process in some loss in as well as a photon of blue light emitted at ~460 nm [2,3,4].
-This reaction has an optimal pH of 9, optimal salt concentration of 0.05-0.1 M, and optimal temperature of ~40 C (making it an unusually heat resistant luciferase) [2], although because O.gracilirostris are deep sea animals living in below 20 C temperatures, luciferase is normally expressed and folded at low temperatures [6].
+The result of this process is loss of and emission of a photon of blue light at ~460 nm.
+This reaction has an optimal pH of 9, optimal salt concentration of 0.05-0.1 M, and optimal temperature of ~40 C (making it an unusually heat resistant luciferase), although because O.gracilirostris are deep sea animals living in below 20 C temperatures, luciferase is normally expressed and folded at low temperatures.